 - If you fancy a coffee break when visiting Sibelius Monument, Cafe Regatta is situated nearby.
 A lovely coffee shop and surrounding, offers a great variety of snacks, sandwiches, pastries, cinnamon rolls e.t.c.
 One of the most popular coffee shops in Helsinki, be prepared to wait in a queue.

-- Budget supermarkets in Helsinki: Lidl (cheapest to buy groceries), Prisma, S- Market, K-supermarket, open market grocery halls (Kauppatori).
+- Budget supermarkets in Helsinki: Lidl (the cheapest to buy groceries), Prisma, S- Market, K-supermarket, open market grocery halls (Kauppatori).

 Helsinki Central Station, one of the most beautiful railway stations I have ever seen.
 An art gem located in the very heart of the city, has a great interior and four imposing stone statues in the entrance of the station.